Cleaning Drains With Baking Soda & Vinegar: 4 Things You Need To Know

 by David Balkan

-When it comes to common drain issues, cleaning drains with baking soda and vinegar is often recommended as a DIY solution.
 The idea behind this method is that when you mix baking soda and vinegar, a chemical reaction occurs.
-This chemical reaction creates both a fizzy foam and gas that can help break up clogs and clear your drain.
+This chemical reaction creates both a fizzy foam and a gas that can help break up clogs and clear your drain.

 In this article, we’ll take a closer look at why cleaning drains with baking soda and vinegar is not a good idea in many cases.
-First and foremost, before we get into the “negative”, you should realize that the basic premise is that baking soda and vinegar when combined create a gas.
+First and foremost, before we get into the “negative”, you should realize that the basic premise is that baking soda and vinegar when combined create a gas, typically carbon dioxide.

 Gas in an enclosed environment creates pressure.
 Therefore, in ideal circumstances, baking soda and vinegar can push out simple drain clogs in smaller pipes, such as sink drains.
 If that’s the route you’re looking to take, read this complete step-by-step guide to using baking soda and vinegar to clean drains.